coldfusionjp/ghaction-checkout/README.md

 # License

-While the scripts and documentation specific to this project are released under the [MIT License](LICENSE), this project integrates components from other projects which use different liceneses.
+While the scripts and documentation specific to this project are released under the [MIT License](LICENSE), this project integrates components from other projects which use different licenses.
 Please see the included [NOTICE](NOTICE.md) for full details.